 - HRB Centre for Health and Diet Research

 - TILDA (The Irish Longitudinal Study of Ageing)

 - Health Research Board PhD Scholar Programme in Health Services Research

 - Sphere PhD Programme

-The Department has close links including joint appointments with the National Cancer Registry and the National Suicide Research Foundation.
-The Department of Epidemiology & Public Health is one of the founding members (with the Royal College of Surgeons and Trinity College Dublin) of the Irish Health Services Research Consortium.
+The School has close links including joint appointments with the National Cancer Registry and the National Suicide Research Foundation.
+The School of Epidemiology & Public Health is one of the founding members (with the Royal College of Surgeons and Trinity College Dublin) of the Irish Health Services Research Consortium.